theupdateframework/taps/tap7.md

 ```
 (1) metadata is encoded in DER (rather than JSON)
 (2) only Ed25519 keys are used and listed in metadata
-(3) the Root file must be signed by 1/2 keys
+(3) the Root file must be signed by 1 out of 2 keys (i.e., threshold of 1)
 ```

-Items 2-3 can be configured with the conformance tool, via its configuration file.
-The .tuf-tester.yml would be edited to list:
+Items 2 & 3, of the list above, can be configured with the conformance tool via its `.tuf-tester.yml` configuration file.
+The configuration file can be edited by the developer to list:

 ```
-command: "python compliant_updater.py --file foo.tgz
+command: "python compliant_updater.py
+  --file foo.tgz
   --repo http://localhost:8001
   --metadata tmp/metadata
   --targets tmp/targets"